Yassine-W/first-nestjs-project/README.md

 }
 ```

+### Service Inside Service

+- `Export` the `service` in the module file
+- `Import` the `module` that has the exported service inside the other module
+- `Inject` the service inside the other service using its constructor

 ## Exception

 Nest comes with a built-in exceptions layer which is responsible for processing all unhandled exceptions across an application.
 When an exception is not handled by your application code, it is caught by this layer, which then automatically sends an appropriate user-friendly response.